keyva/cast_ansible_role/README.md

 1) Clone the repository, or download the role files on to your Ansible instance
 2) Review the demo_cast_role.yaml file, which demonstrates how to use the keyva_cast role.
 The explanation of various name value pairs that can be listed are explained in the "Role Arguments" section.
+3) Change the value of 'chdir' in the tasks/main.yaml file to the path of HighlightAutomation.jar file location on the target system.

 ### Prerequisites